Dopa69-cloud/-Exp-8-.Multidimensional-Array/README.md

 5.Addition of only diagoal element.

 Theory:
-Two for is required to Display the matrix, and asking the user to provide the value of rows and columns respectively, i is for rows and j is for columns.
+Two  for loop  is required to Display the matrix, and asking the user to provide the value of rows and columns respectively, i is for rows and j is for columns.
 For transpose of matrix , new matrix will be like rows will become